indexmod/archive/zaloopin-alexander.md

 The first and so far the only open gay-chansonnier of Russia, creator of texts of the life stories, written from the first person, the father of the gay chanson, bard, voice of the generation, genius of the madmen, a favorite of women, men and not-a-men, singer of the endless snow-covered field, the King of a multi-layered messages, the most modern in art, person by judgments of various journalists <span id="a4">[\[1, 2, 3\]](#f4)</span>.

+## Conflict with Facebook

+July 10, 2018, Alexander asked a Facebook audience with a request for support in connection with the requirement of the administration to confirm its real name.

 ## Singles and albums

 |Year|Name|